dicarlolab/mkturk/public/readme.md

 FixationTouchEvent: The type of touch event that was registered for that trial (e.g. touchheld or touchbroke if there was a required FixationDuration>0 period)

 FixationXYT: records most recent fixation touch on each trial.
-X,Y=horizontal,vertical position of fixation touch in pixels T=time of touch measured using performance.now()
+X,Y=horizontal,vertical position of fixation touch in pixels T=time of touch measured using Date.now()

 NReward: The number of rewards given at the end of each trial; usually 1x reward unless subject got many trials in a row correct in which case may get bonus reward according to nconsecutivehitsforbonus.